By Brant Wilkerson-New

 Semantic memory

-The first is semantic memory, which includes general facts and concepts about the world.
-For example, knowing that Paris is the capital of France or that water boils at 100°C at sea level falls under semantic memory.
+The first is semantic memory, which includes general info and concepts.
+For example, that Charlotte is the largest city in North Carolina, or that water boils at 212°F at sea level falls under semantic memory.

 Episodic memory